OpenSpace/OpenSpace-Docs/content/milky-way/index.md

 In OpenSpace, {menuselection}`Milky Way` broadly includes anything outside the Solar System but within the Milky Way Galaxy.

-The local stars that make up the night sky form a basis for these data sets, and we fill out the galaxy with exoplanets, star clusters, stellar remnants, and gaseous nebulae, among other data.
+The local stars that make up the night sky form a basis for these data sets, and we fill out the galaxy with exoplanets, star clusters, stellar remnants, and gaseous nebulae, among other objects.

 :::{figure} milky_way_all.png
 :align: left